Comprehensive guides

 • Refusal to pay may result in temporary detention and being unable to leave the airport.

-• The amounts can be very high: 5,000 to 500,000 Mauritian rupees (€100 to €10,000) depending on the severity
+• The amounts can be very high: 5,000 to 500,000 Mauritian rupees (approximately €100 to €10,000) depending on the severity

 • Accepted payment methods Cash (MUR or foreign currency), international bank cards